William Stafford Parsons

 System clock failures are handled by abruptly stopping with exit(EXIT_FAILURE), but alternate error handling methods may be appropriate in specific implementations, such as falling back to reading /dev/random, querying a trusted QRNG API or using a seeded PRNG.

-A TNRG algorithm is computationally-expensive and slower compared to a pseudo-random number generation algorithm, therefore this TRNG is only appropriate when true randomness is an absolute requirement where speed isn't critical.
-For example, deterministic PRNG state seeding and research data may require true randomness.
+A TNRG algorithm is computationally-expensive and slower compared to a pseudo-random number generation algorithm, therefore this TRNG is only appropriate when true randomness is an absolute requirement regardless of speed.

 Games